Amaroo Park: Lap records

-For almost 10 years, Kevin Bartlett held Amaroo Park's outright lap record of 46.2 set in his Lola Formula 5000.
+For almost 10 years, Kevin Bartlett held Amaroo Park's outright lap record of 46.2 set in his Lola T332.
 This was broken on 26 May 1985 by reigning Australian Drivers' Champion John Bowe who recorded a 44.60 lap during the second round of the 1985 Australian Drivers' Championship, a race that Bartlett was actually doing television commentary on for Channel 7.
 Bowe himself then broke his own track record just under two years later when he recorded a lap of 44.36 in his Chevrolet powered Veskanda C1 during the second round of the 1987 Australian Sports Car Championship.
 That lap would stand as the lap record until the circuits closure in 1997.

-The official fastest race lap records at the Amaroo Park are listed as:
+The fastest official race lap records at the Amaroo Park are listed as: